l3cube-pune/MarathiNLP/L3Cube-MahaParaphrase/README.md

 # L3Cube-MahaParaphrase Dataset

 ## Overview:
-The **L3Cube-MahaParaphrase Dataset** is a high-quality, human-annotated corpus specifically designed for **Marathi**, a low-resource Indic language.
+The **L3Cube-MahaParaphrase Dataset** is a Marathi paraphrase detection corpus.
+It is a high-quality, human-annotated corpus specifically designed for **Marathi**, a low-resource Indic language.
 It contains 8,000 sentence pairs labeled as either **Paraphrase (P)** or **Non-paraphrase (NP)**.
 This dataset is useful for tasks like paraphrase detection, semantic similarity, and data augmentation, as well as improving NLP models for low-resource languages.

 ## Language:
 - **Primary Language**: Marathi (Low-resource Indic Language)